Quiver moduli and quantum loop algebras: Introduction

 such that $\CS$ is isomorphic to the half subalgebra $\UUm \subset \UU$ generated by Drinfeld's elements $\{f_{i,d}\}_{i \in I, d \in \BZ}$.
 In \cite{N Cat}, we proved that the simple module $L(\bpsi)$ factors (as a graded vector space) as

 where the graded vector space $L^{\text{ord }\bpsi}$ only depends on the orders of the rational functions $\psi_i(z)$ at $z = 0$, and was described in \cite{N Char}.
-Meanwhile, the vector space $L^{\neq 0}(\bpsi)$ can be shown in \cite{HN} to match the underlying graded vector space of the same-named simple module of an appropriately shifted quantum loop algebra.
-We proved in \cite{N Cat} that this vector space enjoys the following shuffle algebra description
+Meanwhile, the vector space $L^{\neq 0}(\bpsi)$ will be shown in \cite{HN} to match the underlying graded vector space of the same-named simple module (\cite{H Shifted}) of an appropriately shifted quantum loop algebra.
+We proved in \cite{N Cat} that this vector space has the following shuffle algebra description

-where $\Theta(\bpsi) \subseteq \CV$ is an explicit subset that we recall in Subsection \ref{sub:simple}.
+where $\Theta(\bpsi) \subseteq \CV$ is an explicit set of Laurent polynomials that we recall in Subsection \ref{sub:simple}.
 Moreover, the objects above admit gradings that will be denoted by

 where we recall $\Theta(\bpsi)_{\bx} \subseteq \CV_{\bn}$ in Subsection \ref{sub:simple}.
 If $A_{i,x}^{-1} = \left[ \left( \frac {z-xq^{d_{ij}}}{zq^{d_{ij}}-x} \right)_{j \in I} \right]$, then

 see \cite[Subsection 4.8]{N Char}.
 Formula \eqref{eqn:factor intro} implies the equality